kanchukaitis/vsm/README.md

 ## Known Limitations

 The original FORTRAN model was developed for Northern Hemisphere applications.
-As a consequence the definition of a year in model time steps is from January to December, which is unlikely to be adequate for Southern Hemisphere applications.
+As a consequence the definition of a year in the model is from January 1st to December 31st, which is unlikely to be adequate for Southern Hemisphere applications.

 ## Octave Functionality